 Cooler water temperatures mean that the island doesn’t have the variety of corals found in the Caribbean.
 However, those found in Bermuda rank amongst the healthiest in the world.
 The island is isolated and completely free of heavy industries.
 It also has no rivers to carry pollutants into the ocean.

-Temperature & Visibility
+Water Temperature and Underwater Visibility

 Bermuda lies well north of the tropics but its waters are warmed by the Gulf Stream, the warm Atlantic current that originates in the Gulf of Mexico.